Simon Ritzmann/Getty Images

-Under the original home office deduction method, which the IRS is now calling the standard option, you keep track of direct and indirect home-related costs that affect your home office.
+Under the original home office deduction method, which the IRS calls the regular option, you keep track of direct and indirect home-related costs that affect your home office.

-If, however, you choose to use the simplified home office deduction method, there's no need for Form 8829.
-Instead, you use the work sheet in the Schedule C instructions.
-This six-line page (with a few sublines for some entries) basically allows you to deduct the square footage of your home office at $5 per square foot up to a maximum $1,500.
+If you use the simplified home office deduction method, there’s no need for Form 8829.
+Instead, you use the worksheet in the Schedule C instructions.
+This six-line page (with a few sublines for some entries) allows you to deduct the square footage of your home office at $5 per square foot up to a maximum $1,500.

-If your work space is less than the maximum 300-square-foot area covered under the simplified method, your deduction will be less.
-CCH, the tax-publishing and software unit of Wolters Kluwer, offers an example.
-You use a den or spare bedroom at home as your home office and it measures 18 feet by 15 feet for a total of 270 square feet.
+If your workspace is less than the maximum 300-square-foot area covered under the simplified method, your deduction will be less.
+Say you use a den or spare bedroom at home as your home office and it measures 18-by-15 feet for a total of 270 square feet.
 Multiply that by $5 for a total simplified home office tax deduction of $1,350.